hpmicro/hpm_apps/apps/pmsm_four_axis_62/README_en.md

 By configuring a synchronous trigger input SYNCI module connected to PWM, the four motors are turned on at a certain phase difference.

-### serial port communication
+### UART/USB communication

-In order to facilitate the user to control the motor, the serial debugging tool is used to issue the motion command.
-The MCU moves according to the motion instructions received.
+In order to facilitate user control of the motor, it supports issuing motion commands using UART or USB debugging tools.
+Users can choose to use UART or USB in the cmakelist file.
+The MCU performs corresponding movements based on the received motion instructions.

 ## test method